Venice leaves no one indifferent with its beautiful islands, its iconic bridges and its representative monuments.

-The Monument to Vittorio Emanuele II is known by the Venetians as "The Monument" and it is a symbolic statue made in 1887 by the great Roman sculptor Ettore Ferrari.
-This Venetian statue is located in Riva Degli Schiavoni, Castilian district of Venice, and it is the most important statue in the whole city.
+The Monument to Vittorio Emanuele II is known by Venetians as "The Monument" and is a symbolic statue made in 1887 by the great Roman sculptor Ettore Ferrari.
+This Venetian statue is located in Riva Degli Schiavoni, Castilian district of Venice, and is the most important statue in the entire city.

 5. Scuola Grande di San Rocco

 This famous building and monument in Venice tells the story of Venice from its near destruction during the plague to its growth and popularity during the Renaissance.
-I recommend you to visit this building as inside you will see how the religious and the artistic are mixed in its walls, vaults and pillars.
+I recommend you visit this building as inside you will see how the religious and artistic mix in its walls, vaults and pillars.

 This building was built in 1478 as a confraternity formed by Venetian citizens in order to assist citizens in times of plague.
 Over time, it became a sacred building, as it was the only hope for Venetian citizens to survive the tragic disease.
 With the Renaissance, artists wanted to escape from all the melancholy and made structural improvements to the building following the Renaissance thread.